-Tenders must be lodged through Tenders Online.
+Tenders must be lodged through the specific applicable portal.
 Hardcopy tenders will no longer be accepted.

 Please ensure you upload your tender PRIOR to the closing time, as partially/incomplete uploads WILL NOT be registered as a submitted tender.
 We recommend you allow at least one hour prior to the closing time to commence uploading your submission.

-Council's tender opening panel will log the received tenders via download from Tenders Online.
+Council's tender opening panel will log the received tenders via download from the tendering portal.
 An electronic record of the lodgement date and time for all tenders will be attached.